CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 (Focused on the `Introduction` and
 `Choice and Narrative in Video Games` sections in the summary)

-Summary: This book discusses Future Narratives, a nodal form of storytelling similar to that seen in the study above.
+Summary: This study discusses Future Narratives, a nodal form of storytelling similar to that seen in the study above.
 In this, there is a node with multiple potential mutually exclusive paths branching off of it, typically each being a node themself.
 In defining a Narrative as anything that aids the user/player/viewer in drawing connections between two or more events.
+Overall, this study explores the definition of Future Narratives in relation to video games.

 ## Prototype